pytorch/pytorch.github.io/_posts/2022-6-7-how-disney-improved-activity-recognition-with-multimodal-approaches-with-pytorch.md

 Once we have a set of stencils for each class, we can effortlessly measure input contribution without relying on any external visualization techniques.

-To find a stencil, we can start from a "random noise" stencil and optimize it to maximize the activations for a specific class by just back-propagating through the MLPMixer.
+To find a stencil, we can start from a "random noise" stencil and optimize it to maximize the activations for a specific class by just back-propagating through the MLP-Mixer.